Wan Tat-ming (溫達明) and Ling Nam Weaving (嶺南布廠)

 Left: Clover Hotel on Nathan Road in the 1960s; Right: Wan Tat-ming as honorary chairman of the HK Weaving Mills Association receiving a memento from a graduate of the Association’s school in 1977 (WKYP, 1977-12-16)

 Wan Tat-ming was perhaps better known for his community involvement than his businesses.
 He was elected vice chairman of the Chinese Manufacturers Association in 1956 and chairman of HK Weaving Mills Association in 1960.He was also a director of the Tung Wah Group of Hospitals in 1948, chairman of Lok Sin Tong and involved with the Sham Shui Po Kaifong Welfare Association and many other groups.

 By the mid-1980s, Ling Nam was still in business although Wan Tat-ming had largely retired.
 At the time, the firm operated out of 69-69A Hung To Road in Kwun Tong and its annual production was 1.2 million square yards with annual turnover of HK$4.5 million.
-In 1988, Wan Tat-ming died at the age of 82 and was 4 wives, 1 son and 6 daughters.
+In 1988, Wan Tat-ming died (obituary below stated age of 82 but picture of Wan’s grave provides by George Wan listed his birth year as 1911 so the age should be 77) and was survived by 4 wives, 1 son and 6 daughters.
 His funeral was attended by over 1000 guests from the various organizations he was involved in during his lifetime.

 Article about the funeral of Wan Tat-ming in 1988 (WKYP, 1988-8-8)

 Additional Sources (in addition to articles listed above):

 The Directory and Chronicle for China, Japan, Corea, Indo-China, Straits Settlements, Malay States, Siam, Netherlands India, Borneo, the Philippines, and Etc (1938)